wp-plugins/ez-portfolio/readme.txt

 1) Navigate to "EZ Portfolio - Add new" and add as many items as you wish.

-2) Go to "Settings - EZ" Portfolio and do your adjustments.
+2) Go to "Settings - EZ Portfolio" and do your adjustments.

 3) Go to page editor and click shortcode generator icon at the tools menu and place your portfolio any place on your page you wish.